Community House Damaris is the only long-term shelter and recovery program for survivors of sex trafficking and their babies in the country of Greece.

 Cases are referred to CHD from local intervention organizations working with women on the streets or in refugee camps, and from UNHCR.
 These referrals will be followed up by our staff.
 Cases meeting our demographic and program model will begin an interview process.
 Women that are a good fit for CHD and who desire to follow our program are transferred into the safe house.

-The Damaris Safe Housing Program is a residential-style home in an undisclosed location housing five women and their babies.
-We offer each resident a private bedroom and balcony with shared common spaces including a kitchen, salon, and two bathrooms.
-There is also space for the babies to play and the women to relax on our rooftop garden.
+The Damaris Safe Housing Program is a residential-style home in an undisclosed locations housing 14 women and their babies.
+We offer each resident a bedroom that she shares with other participants and balcony with shared common spaces including a kitchen, salon, and two bathrooms.
+There is also space for the babies to play and the women to relax on our rooftop garden in one of our houses.
 We believe that a comfortable, secure environment is needed for our survivors to undertake their recovery journey.

 After participants have completed Phase I, we provide transitional apartment-style housing for women entering Phase II.
 The Transitional Living Program is designed to assist transitioning individuals and families from the insular and protective environment of a shelter to an environment that will foster independence.
 Women in this stage of programming are meanwhile completing job training and internships.

 After new participants move into the safe house, they begin their recovery journey at the Day Program.
 Girls are equipped with life skills in sessions such as parenting, budgeting, anger management, Greek language courses, and the 12 Steps Recovery Program.
 This phase lasts from six months to one year, depending on each individual’s needs.
 We also have a beginner job training and empowerment project through the Damaris Bracelet Project.
 Bracelets are available at our main office in Athens, by special email request, at Damaris sponsored events, and on our forthcoming online store.